 Do you work with my insurance provider?

 “It’s likely,” explains Tablada.
 “Shady Grove Fertility works with over 30 insurance providers across the Washington, Baltimore, Philadelphia, and Atlanta metropolitan areas.
 We find that 90 percent of our patients have insurance coverage for the initial consultation and 70 percent have at least some form of insurance for testing and treatment.”

 Once I am a patient, how will I know if I have insurance coverage for fertility treatment?

-Upon scheduling a new patient appointment, current insurance information will be collected and our financial team will check your insurance policy for coverage.
-“For the majority of patients, our pre-screening insurance benefits team will be able to verify your benefit coverage prior to your new patient consultation.
+Upon scheduling a new patient appointment, current insurance information will be collected and our financial team will check your insurance policy for coverage after your new patient appointment.
+“Our pre-screening insurance benefits team will be able to verify your benefit coverage after your new patient consultation.
 After meeting with your medical team, you will speak with your dedicated financial counselor either in the office or via phone to review your benefits, insurance requirements, and any Shady Grove Fertility financial programs you may qualify for,” explains Tablada.

 To ensure you are getting the most out of your insurance coverage, Shady Grove Fertility diligently re-verifies benefits at the beginning of your coverage year.
 We want to confirm that we are fully maximizing your insurance for both testing and treatment.
 In order to obtain the needed verification of benefits and authorizations, this process can take between 2 to 4 weeks.

 - Benefit Re-verification: This step generally takes our team 2 weeks to complete.
 While our team works directly with your insurance provider, we find that when patients are proactive and verify their coverage as well, we are able to confirm the accuracy of insurance plan details and catch any possible misinformation provided by the insurance company.